stub22/axiomagic/README.md

 These definitions commonly use parameters, which may be tweaked by users at runtime.
 The combination of formal mapping with playful tweaking is what we call FAF:

-**F.ormal A.djusting F.un**
+**F.ormal A.djustment F.un**

-Now you know why we make Axiomagic: to have fun with Ax-FAF!
+Now you know why we make Axiomagic: to have fun times doing Ax-FAF!
 But remember, we are also quite formal around here.

 The underlying open source components allow us to build apps as interlocking tapestries of: